toniphan21/go-mapper-gen/testdata/import.md

 import gmglib "github.com/toniphan21/gmg-lib"

 type iMapper interface {
-	// ToUser converts a User value into a User value.
+	// ToUser converts a gmg.User value into a User value.
 	ToUser(in gmglib.User) User

-	// FromUser converts a User value into a User value.
+	// FromUser converts a User value into a gmg.User value.
 	FromUser(in User) gmglib.User
 }